Table of Contents

 - Signs of extramedullary hematopoiesis can be found in the surgical preparation.

-- Your only option is waiting.
+- Your only option is to wait.

 - The intravenous application of immune globulins is the first-resort therapy.